SameerDalal/library_manager/README.md

 <img src = "./images/lib2.png" width=600 height=120>

-In the method `connectToSQL()` you many need to change the port connection.
+In the method `connectToSQL()` you many need to change to your port connection.
 For example my port is `3306`.

 ```java
 connection = DriverManager.getConnection("jdbc:mysql://localhost:3306/library_database", "root", "");